How Much Will My Case Cost?

 At Alexander & Associates, we pride ourselves on transparency.
 We are not able to explain exactly how much your case will cost on the internet because each case is unique – with their own challenges.
 With that being said, we want our clients to understand how our billing system works.

 The attorneys will each have their own hourly rate on your case based on their skills and experience with a particular case type.
 Our hourly rates will also depend on your case type.
-They can range from $150 up to $275.
-The typical hourly rate for Brooke Alexander is $250 per hour; associate attorneys will range from $175 per hour to $250 per hour.
+They can range from $150 up to $375.
+The typical hourly rate for Brooke Alexander is $312 per hour; associate attorneys will range from $175 per hour to $250 per hour.
 In certain circumstances the attorney will decrease their hourly rate or have to increase the hourly rate depending on your unique circumstances – which are more often related to your role in the case.
 For example, if you are a grandparent in a dependency and neglect matter, then we are likely going to decrease the hourly rate.
-Whereas if you are a parent in a dissolution of marriage matter with kids that chooses to utilize our legal financing option, you may be asked to pay the hourly rate of $275 to cover the financing costs.
-Most of the time, our hourly rate will be $250 per hour.
-Our legal assistant is billed at rate of $75 per hour and our paralegal bills at the rate of $100 per hour.
+Whereas if you are a parent in a dissolution of marriage matter with kids that chooses to utilize our legal financing option, you may be asked to pay the hourly rate of $375 to cover the financing costs.
+Most of the time, Brooke’s hourly rate will be $312 per hour, and the associate attorney will be $200 per hour.
+Our senior paralegal is billed at the rate of $150 per hour, our paralegal and office manager are billed at $100 per hour, and our legal assistant is billed at rate of $75 per hour.

 All of our team members bill at the same intervals – a tenth of an hour.
 That means that we charge based on every six minutes.
-For the time spent from zero to six minutes would be a .1 – or $25 at the hourly rate of $250 per hour.
+For the time spent from zero to six minutes would be a .1 – or $25 at the hourly rates above.

 Our billing cycles run from the beginning of the month through the fifteenth of the month, and the sixteenth of the month through the end of the month.
-You will receive a bill from us on the 15th and the last day of each month.
+You will receive a bill from us on the 15th and the last day of each month, unless they fall on a weekend or holiday, then they will go out on the next business day.

 Many clients want to know how much their case will cost in total, and unfortunately, we don’t know.
 The average cost for an initial case – custody or divorce – is $8,000 to $12,000.; the average cost of a modification matter is between $5,000 and $8,000.
 Keep in mind that this is an average.
 Some cases will cost substantially less, others substantially more.
 Some things that will drive costs up are not responding to communications from the office, not getting materials to the team by the deadline that you are given, not getting all of the materials that the team asks for, failing to follow advice, and the list goes on.
 Some of the things you can control; others (like how the other party will respond) you cannot control.
 We work very hard to come up with affordable funding options for our clients to cover these costs.